nipy/nipy/doc/glossary.rst

       including :term:`SPM software`, and :term:`EEGlab`.

    SPM
-      SPM (statistical parametric mapping) refers to either the :term:`SPM analysis approach` or :term:`SPM software`
+      SPM (statistical parametric mapping) refers either to the :term:`SPM approach` to analysis or the :term:`SPM software` package.

-   SPM analysis approach
+   SPM approach
-       Statistical parametric mapping is a way of analyzing data, that involves creating an image (the *map*) containing statistics.
-       For example, we often create a t statistic image where each :term:`voxel` contains a t statistic value for the time-series from the voxel.
+       Statistical parametric mapping is a way of analyzing data, that involves creating an image (the *map*) containing statistics, and then doing tests on this statistic image.
+For example, we often create a t statistic image where each :term:`voxel` contains a t statistic value for the time-series from that voxel.
+The :term:`SPM software` package implements this approach - as do several others, including :term:`FSL` and :term:`AFNI`.

    SPM software
        SPM_ (statistical parametric mapping) is the name of the